isomerpages/nlb-curiocity/_events/Curiocity Treasure Hunt/Prizes.md

 third_nav_title: Curiocity Treasure Hunt
 image: /images/sgth-prizes.jpg
 ---
-Each week, the first submission with all correct answers will be selected as the winner for the Grand Prize:
+Each week, the first submission with all correct answers will be selected as the Grand Prize winner:

 * **1 x Grand Prize (S$1,000 in vouchers)**

-The next 5 correct submissions with all correct answers will be selected as the winners for the Consolation Prizes:
+The next 5  submissions with all correct answers will be selected as the winners for the Consolation Prizes:

 * **5 x Consolation Prizes ($200 in vouchers each)**